Skip to main content

 note

-Some genebanks may put labels at the end of a shelf or row with starting and ending inventory numbers, but over time this may not be practical and eventually require relabeling the shelving or reorganizing the germplasm.
-Consider a naming convention for your shelving that is independent of the inventory items stored on the shelves.
-The storage locations should have permanent addresses.
-For example: Row A-1, Rack C, Shelf 1, Box 5.
+Some genebanks may use shelf or row labels displaying starting and ending inventory numbers, but over time, this approach may not be practical and eventually require relabeling the shelving or reorganizing the germplasm.
+For durability, it is advisable to develop a naming convention for shelving that is independent of the inventory items stored on the shelves, assigning permanent addresses such as Row A-1, Rack C, Shelf 1, Box 5.